 It takes a good 9 months for your nails to completely grow out.
 If you get started now, you'll have beautiful nails this summer.

 Not all discolored or ugly nails are fungal nails.
 Trauma from wearing tight shoes or running can also cause toenails to change color.
 To ensure its fungus we'll take a sample of your nail and send it to a special lab.

 How do I get rid of toenail fungus?

 While there is a bunch of hype out there about using everything from Vicks to Vitamin E, onychomycosis (the scientific name for nail fungus) is quite difficult to eliminate.

 Nail fungus doesn't just live on the top of your nails where topicals are most effective, but beneath the nail in the nail bed and in your skin surrounding your nails.

 We've found that using a combination of laser treatment, topicals, a short course of oral medication, and an ultraviolet shoe sanitizer provides the most effective treatment for killing toenail fungus.
 The PinPoint laser penetrates the nail bed to destroy the fungus.
 Topical medications destroy the fungus on the top of the nail and on the skin surrounding the nail.
 Oral medications treat the fungus systemically.
 And the shoe sanitizer kills fungus in the shoes.

 How long does the treatment take?

-You'll receive three laser treatments over three months.
+You'll receive three laser treatments.
 The treatment involves passing a laser beam over the infected nails and surrounding skin.
 The doctor will repeat this several times until enough energy has reached the nail bed.
 Your nail will feel warm during the treatment.
 A single treatment session takes about 30 minutes.
 Healthy new growth will be visible in as little as 4 months but will take up to 9 months for your nails to completely grow out.

 What will it cost?